 The world is turning more to the digital realm in the new normal.
 Data centers are multiplying to meet those demands.
 With more data centers comes the need for more power.
 Increased power consumption requires regulation of generated heat.
-Data centers rely mostly on water based cooling and so the water usage effectiveness (WUE) should be considered.
+Data centers rely mostly on water-based cooling and so the water usage effectiveness (WUE) should be considered.

 Data centers consume a huge amount of water.
-They must start to radically reduce water used for cooling now.
+They must start to radically reduce the water used for cooling now.

 Supply Versus Demand

 Human consumption and agriculture are the foremost users of potable water.
 Other large industries also consume huge quantities to manufacture products all around us.
 For example, it takes 700 gallons of water on average to grow and produce the cotton for a basic shirt.
-Producing a pair of jeans requires 2,600 gallons, while manufacturing a car requires 40,000 gallons.
+Producing a pair of jeans requires 2,600 gallons while manufacturing a car requires 40,000 gallons.

 Data centers also need a large volume of freshwater.
-IT equipment use large amounts of power.
+IT equipment uses large amounts of power.
 This produces excessive amounts of heat, which data centers must remove.
 The cooling operation often involves evaporating water in cooling towers.
 With growing water scarcity, the data center industry needs to rethink its priorities.

 While this gave the means for data centers to reduce energy consumption, it does not translate to a lower environmental impact.
-Many servers in a hyper-scale data center requires a larger cooling capacity.
+Many servers in a hyper-scale data center require a larger cooling capacity.
 This places a heavy burden on a single watershed.
 Since data centers are located where water may become scarce in the future, Water Usage Effectiveness (WUE) becomes an important metric.
 Combined with PUE, WUE gives an overview of a facility’s efficiency.

 Like energy, growth in data center water consumption has slowed down since about a decade ago.